Apple, Samsung CEOs set for U.S. court talks

 "There is still a big gap in the patent war with Apple but we still have several negotiation options including cross-licensing," Samsung mobile division chief JK Shin said before departing for the United States to accompany his boss to the mediation talks.

 The two companies already have had at least one mediation session, according to court documents.
 However, it was unclear whether Cook and Choi attended.
-A Samsung representative declined to comment, while Apple spokeswoman Kristin Huguet reiterated a prior statement, saying Apple needs to protect its IP against "blatant copying".
+A Samsung representative declined to comment, and Apple representatives did not respond to inquiries.

 COMPLEX RELATIONSHIP